kosukesaigusa/flutter_ninjas_2024/slide/slide.md

 <!--

+Probably many of you have used them before, but

 When it comes to Node.js firebase-function package,

-Probably some of you have used them, but

-in such an easy way,
+just by writing such a simple code,

 they enable us to instantly use documentId from `context.params`,